Semhal22/alx-low_level_programming/0x08-recursion/README.md

 3. A function that returns the factorial of a number
 4. A function that returns the value of x raised to the power of y
 5. A function that returns the natural squre root of a number
+6. A function that returns 1 if input integer is a prime number, otherwise returns 0